Office Hours:MW 9:00 am-10:00 am

 RESEARCH: Race/ethnicity/identity in Latin America and the Caribbean, transnational politics, Latinx politics, Latinos in Colorado, race/ethnicity/identity and U.S. immigration policies, and race/ethnicity/identity in the American West.

-TEACHING: ETST 100 Introduction to Ethnic Studies, ETST 261 Latinx Populations in the U.S., ETST 370 Caribbean Identities, ETST 371 The Modern Caribbean, ETST 503 Contemporary Ethnic Studies Issues, ETST 531 Latinx Politics in the U.S., ETST 540 Race in Latin America.
+TEACHING: ETST 261 Latinx Populations in the U.S., ETST 370 Caribbean Identities, ETST 371 The Modern Caribbean, ETST 503 Contemporary Ethnic Studies Issues, ETST 531 Latinx Politics in the U.S., ETST 540 Race in Latin America.

 Dr. Ernesto Sagás is Professor of Ethnic Studies at Colorado State University.
 He has a Ph.D. in political science from University of Florida with a concentration in Latin American studies.
-Dr. Sagás is the author of Race and Politics in the Dominican Republic, and co-editor of The Dominican People: A Documentary History, and Dominican Migration: Transnational Perspectives.
+Dr. Sagás is the author of Race and Politics in the Dominican Republic, and co-editor of The Dominican People: A Documentary History, Dominican Migration: Transnational Perspectives, and Dominican Politics in the Twenty First Century: Continuity and Change.
 Currently, he is completing a book on Latinos in Colorado.
-Dr. Sagás has led alternative spring break student trips to Ecuador to explore issues of social and environmental justice in the Andes and the Amazon, to Tucson to look at immigration and border issues, and to Cuba to examine human and environmental sustainability in the island.
+Dr. Sagás has led alternative spring break student trips to Ecuador to explore issues of social and environmental justice in the Andes and the Amazon, to Tucson (Arizona) to look at immigration and border issues, and to Cuba to examine human and environmental sustainability in the island.
 He is also a political analyst for Univisión Colorado, commenting on issues ranging from U.S. domestic politics and elections to foreign affairs, and he has been interviewed by local, national, and international media outlets in both English and Spanish.
-During spring 2022, he will be a Fulbright U.S. scholar in La Paz, Bolivia, where he will be teaching American Studies at the Universidad Católica Boliviana.
+During 2022, he was a Fulbright U.S. scholar in La Paz, Bolivia.

 Sagás, E. (2000).
 Race and Politics in the Dominican Republic.
 Gainesville, FL: University Press of Florida, 160.